 If you have opted for the optional comprehensive coverage on your insurance policy, you will be covered if you hit a deer.
 Comprehensive coverage will pay for a repair or replacement if your vehicle has suffered from damage when it hit a deer.

 It’s important to note that for comprehensive coverage to apply, your vehicle must come into physical contact with the deer.
 If you swerve to attempt to miss a deer and crash, your claim turns into a collision claim.

 Although liability coverage is required in Illinois, it does not typically pay for damages that arise when you hit a deer.
 It is intended to pay for coverage if you cause an accident, hurt someone, or damage someone else’s property.
 It does not pay for vandalism, theft, hitting a deer, or other damage to your vehicle that is not triggered by an accident.

-Like all businesses, insurance companies are in the business of making money by reducing their expenses and raising their revenue levels.
+Like all businesses, insurance companies are interested in making money by reducing their expenses and raising their revenue levels.
 Therefore, an insurer will deny a claim anytime they can justify it.
-Hiring a Chicago injury lawyer that understands the insurance claim process, can form relationships with claim adjusters, and settle disputes to ensure an insurance company is not taking advantage of you is a smart choice.
+However, there are some things you can do to improve your chances of a successful claim.

 First, call 911 to report the accident.
 This ensures that you get the medical care you need and that the accident is well documented.
 You should also document your accident personally in a notebook or on your phone by taking pictures.